La-nariz-de-monet/Modeling/README.md

 * A **finite table/instructions card** for the instructions to work of machine

 # Data Source
-* Just we need binary numbers to work
+* Just we need binary numbers to work (see pruebas.txt file)

 # Test For Data Acquisition
-* We can write by ourself binary numbers
+* We can write by ourself binary numbers (see Interperter.py file)
-* We can generate different binary numbers and send to turing machine to sum this numbers
+* We can use binary numbers from a .txt file and send to turing machine to sum this numbers (see Interperter_time_steps.py file)

 # Software Tools
 * Python 3.x